mohamedisaaq0/my-portfolio/README.md

 # My  Portfolio

-This project is divided into 4 Sections: A Header, An about me section, work section and lastly a contact me section.
+This project is a portfolio of myself.
+I have used HTMl layout and CSS styling. it uses technologies like media queries and flexx to make the page responsive.

 ### The Header